 Netting benefits the internal teams responsible for funding the accounts held by a bank to meet its payment obligations.
 In addition to knowing as far as possible which transactions are to be settled, they are also able to reduce the number and amplitude of transactions.

-Baton Core-FX™ allows the fully automated, configurable netting of transactions, with settlement on a PvP basis.
-Automation removes the incremental operational workload, while the collaborative nature of the process and the fact that a single source of data is used, reassures both parties that the results they are seeing from a netting calculation perspective are consistent with their counterparties.
-The netting process that Baton operates is continuous, running against every transaction that is booked until the scheduled time for the close-off of the relevant netting set on value date.
+Baton Core-FX™ allows the fully automated, configurable netting of FX transactions, with settlement on a PvP basis.
+Automation removes the incremental operational workload, while the collaborative nature of the process and the fact that a single source of data is used, reassures both parties that the results they are seeing from a fx netting calculation perspective are consistent with their counterparty’s.
+The fx netting process that Baton operates is continuous, running against every transaction that is booked until the scheduled time for the close-off of the relevant fx netting set on value date.

 “Baton Core-FX™ allows the fully automated, configurable netting of transactions, with settlement on a PvP basis”

 The typical usage we see at Baton is where a pair of counterparties will elect to settle each currency pair at defined times on value date.
 The settlement process itself takes approximately five minutes.
-The exchange of ownership is simultaneous and instantaneous, which is what delivers PvP.
+The exchange of ownership is simultaneous and instantaneous.
 The solution also provides the flexibility for participants to elect to settle one or more transactions on a gross basis, should they choose to do so.

 “The solution also provides the flexibility for participants to elect to settle one or more transactions on a gross basis, should they choose to do so”

-Baton Core-FX offers configurable bilateral netting.
-Configurations for each settlement participant can be set by counterparty, by currency pair, and by product.
-A firm using Core-FX can schedule and predict settlement events on, or for, each value date, and therefore can manage and optimise its use of funding.
+Baton Core-FX offers configurable bilateral FX netting.
+Configurations for each settlement participant can be set by counterparty, currency pair, and product.
+A firm using Core-FX can schedule and predict settlement events on, or for, each value date and, therefore better manage and optimise its use of funding.

 “A firm using Core-FX can schedule and predict settlement events on, or for, each value date, and therefore can manage and optimise its use of funding”

-I hope you have found this blog useful in explaining the impact of gross and net settlement on liquidity.
+I hope you have found this blog useful in explaining the impact of gross and net settlements on funding and liquidity.
 If you have any questions or would like to learn more about Baton Core-FX please don’t hesitate to contact me at [email protected].